353words/json/README.md

 ```

 Listing 1 shows a JSON request.

-It's a valid JSON, but the longitude (`lng`) is above the maximal longitude value of 180.
+The request is a valid JSON, but the longitude (`lng`) is above the maximal longitude value of 180.

 ### JSON